khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/index.md

 Here's a change in the docs.

-This tutorial shows you how to use **FastAPI** with most of its features, step by step.
+This tutorial shows you how to use **ReadyAPI** with most of its features, step by step.

 Each section gradually builds on the previous ones, but it's structured to separate topics, so that you can go directly to any specific one to solve your specific API needs.